beingvaiibhav/Youtube_Clone_App/README.md

 - **Comments on YouTube:** The app includes a comments section that allows users to view and post comments on a video.
 The comments are fetched from the YouTube API and are displayed in a threaded view to enhance readability.
 - **Live Chat of YouTube - Get Data Live, Update UI Continuously Developed with API Polling:** The app includes a live chat feature that allows users to view and send messages in real-time.
 The chat is implemented using API polling, which means that the app regularly makes API calls to fetch new messages and updates the UI accordingly.
 - **React Memo for Optimization:** The app uses `React.memo()` to optimize the performance of certain components. `React.memo()` is a higher-order component that memoizes the result of a component's rendering, preventing unnecessary re-renders and improving performance.

-## Usage

-To use this project, follow these steps:

-1. Clone the repository.
-2. Install the dependencies using `npm install`.
-3. Create a `.env` file in the root directory and add your YouTube API key as `GOOGLE_API_KEY=<your-api-key>`.
-4. Start the development server using `npm start`.
-5. Open your web browser and navigate to `http://localhost:3000`.

-## Conclusion

-This YouTube clone project demonstrates how to build a modern web application using React, Redux Toolkit, TailwindCSS, and other libraries.
-The project includes several useful features, such as search suggestions, search caching, optimized search using debouncing and caching, optimized API calls using debouncing, comments section, and live chat.
-These features are not only useful for a YouTube clone but can be applied to any large-scale web application.
-The project can be used as a starting point for building similar web applications and as a reference for learning how to implement advanced features in React.

-## Dependencies

-This project uses the following dependencies:

-- React
-- Redux Toolkit
-- Moment
-- React Icons
-- React Router DOM
-- TailwindCSS

-These dependencies are listed in the `package.json`